Frequently asked questions

 How can I be sure that your agreement fits our situations?

-If you are unsure about whether this agreement fits your situation, please contact us by phoning 0800 9 AGREE or enquire through our online form.
+The best thing to do is ask!
+If you are unsure about whether this agreement fits your situation, please contact our team by phoning 0800 9 AGREE or enquire through our online form.

 What happens if we purchase the agreement, but decide not to use your service for certification?